realA10001986/Remote/README.md

 ### Send messages through User Buttons

 In the Config Portal, you can configure MQTT topics and messages for "on" and/or "off" for each of the eight User buttons/switches.
 This allows for arbitrary functions in your Home Assistant/MQTT realm.
-You could switch HA-integrated lights on or off, or send TIMETRAVEL to your [Time Circuits Display](https://tcd.out-a-ti.me) (bttf/tcd/cmd), or REFILL to your [Dash Gauges](https://dg.out-a-ti.me) (bttf/dg/cmd).
+You could switch HA-integrated lights on or off or send TIMETRAVEL to your [Time Circuits Display](https://tcd.out-a-ti.me) (bttf/tcd/cmd) or REFILL to your [Dash Gauges](https://dg.out-a-ti.me) (bttf/dg/cmd).

 The ON message will be sent when a button has been pressed, the OFF message when it has been released.
 In case of a button being configured as a maintained switch in the Config Portal, the ON message will be sent when the switch is closed, the OFF message when it is opened.